danabeknar/kazakhstan-it-internships/README.md

 ## Motivation

-Highly qualified specialists are always in demand, especially in IT sphere.
-And now, as software development industry is growing rapidly in Kazakhstan it's important to be aware what opportunies we have.
+Highly qualified specialists are always in demand, especially in the IT-sphere.
+And now, as the software development industry is growing rapidly in Kazakhstan it's important to be aware of what opportunities we have.

-We do not have many internships here, but nevertheless, students and graduates face the problem of not being aware what internships are happening/will be in the near future.
+We do not have many internships here, nevertheless, students and graduates face the problem of not being aware of what internships are happening/will be soon.
 Let this repository be a little help from me for anyone looking for an internship, cheers 😉

+> Please click the `watch` button on the top right to be notified of all updates.

 ## Kazakhstani internship opportunities: